Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Axial vector form factors

 Comparing results for $g_A$ and $\langle r_A^2 \rangle$ from the seven ensembles, summarized in Tables~\ref{tab:gAdP2z2} and~\ref{tab:rAdP2z2}, we note the following points: \begin{itemize} \item With the $\{4,3^\ast\}$ strategy, results for $g_A$ from dipole, $z^{\{2,3,4\}}$ and Pad\'e fits agree with those measured directly from the forward matrix element on all ensembles.
-The fits have reasonable $\chi^2$/dof. \item For the $\{4^{N\pi},3^\ast\}$ strategy, similar agreement is seen between results from the dipole, $z^{\{2,3,4\}}$, Pad\'e fits and the forward matrix element.
-However, these estimates are larger than those with the $\{4,3^\ast\}$ strategy, especially for the $M_\pi \approx 170$~MeV ensembles. \item For the $\{4^{N\pi},2^{A_4}\}$ and the preferred $\{4^{N\pi},2^{\rm sim}\}$ strategies, (i) the dipole estimates are smaller than the $z^{\{2,3,4\}}$ or the Pad\'e values on all three $M_\pi = 170$~MeV ensembles, and (ii) the $\chi^2$/dof becomes larger for the dipole fit to the data from all three $\{4^{N\pi}\}$ strategies, mainly because it misses the low $Q^2$ points. \end{itemize}
+The fits have reasonable $\chi^2$/dof. \item For the $\{4^{N\pi},3^\ast\}$ strategy, similar agreement is seen between results from the dipole, $z^{\{2,3,4\}}$ and Pad\'e fits, and from the forward matrix element.
+However, these estimates are larger than those with the $\{4,3^\ast\}$ strategy, especially for the $M_\pi \approx 170$~MeV ensembles (see Fig.~\ref{fig:diffcharges}). \item With the $\{4^{N\pi},2^{A_4}\}$ and the preferred $\{4^{N\pi},2^{\rm sim}\}$ strategies, (i) the dipole estimates are smaller than the $z^{\{2,3,4\}}$ or the Pad\'e values on all three $M_\pi = 170$~MeV ensembles, and (ii) the $\chi^2$/dof becomes larger for the dipole fit to the data from all three $\{4^{N\pi}\}$ strategies, mainly because it misses the low $Q^2$ points. \end{itemize}

 A key point is that the differences observed on the $M_\pi \approx 170$~MeV ensembles are not evident at $M_\pi \sim 270$~MeV.
-This is consistent with the earlier discussion that the difference in the mass gaps between the $\{4\}$ and $\{4^{N\pi}\}$ fits become larger as $M_\pi$ decreases, and the contribution of the $N\pi$ state increases.
-In short, the data shown in Tables~\ref{tab:gAdP2z2} and~\ref{tab:rAdP2z2} indicate that estimates of $g_A$ and $\langle r_A \rangle$ become increasingly sensitive to the ESC strategy as $M_\pi \to 135$~MeV.
+This is consistent with the earlier discussion that the difference in the mass gaps between the $\{4\}$ and $\{4^{N\pi}\}$ fits become larger as $M_\pi$ decreases, i.e., the mass gap of the $N\pi$ state decreases.
+In short, the data shown in Tables~\ref{tab:gAdP2z2} and~\ref{tab:rAdP2z2} indicate that estimates of $g_A$ and $\langle r_A^2 \rangle$ become increasingly sensitive to the ESC strategy as $M_\pi \to 135$~MeV.
 Also, the dipole fit starts to fail.
 This $M_\pi$ dependent behavior has a significant impact on the final estimates obtained from the CCFV fits as discussed in Sec.~\ref{sec:CCFV} and shown in Fig.~\ref{fig:CCFVgA}.